 Understanding risks to the data held and mitigating those risks are key in both the DPA and the new GDPR.

-Privacy Impact Assessments will also need to be carried out at the outset of projects – but then a systematised business will do risk assessments anyway.
+Privacy Impact Assessments will also need to be carried out at the outset of projects – but then a systematised business will do project risk assessments anyway.
 Such businesses just need to extend their scope to cover data held on Data Subjects.
-And finally, under GDPR, records are needed showing what data is held and where so there is a record-keeping requirement.
+And finally, under GDPR, records are needed showing what data is held and where, so there is a record-keeping requirement.

 So is GDPR compliance onerous?

 Maybe it will be if you are not used to conducting risk assessments or auditing to prove compliance on other subject areas like quality, health & safety or information security.

 Yes, there is work to do.
 Yes, it will take some time and effort.
 But GDPR compliance will enhance business processes, making the business more effective and that will add to competitive advantage.

 GDPR compliance is a benefit, not a cost.